clintjason/flask_tutorial_series/1_hello_world/README.md

 		$ export FLASK_APP=hello_world.py
 	- Run the flask application
 		$ flask run
-	- Click the link in the terminal to view the application running in the browser
+	- Click the link in the terminal to view the application running in the browser.